The Mathematics of Text Structure: Introduction

 {\bf Jim Lambek's legacy.} We already started our praise for Lambek in the title of this paper, by tweaking the title of Lambek's seminal paper ``The Mathematics of Sentence Structure'' \cite{Lambek0}.
 Not much has changed in that Lambek's story is pretty much still what mathematical linguists agree on today.
 Everyone?
 Well, Lambek himself certainly did not.
 Some 20 years ago Lambek decided to `do a von Neumann',\footnote{von Neumann denounced his own quantum mechanical formalism merely three years after it was published as a book \cite{vN}, and devoted a large portion of the remainder of his life to finding an alternative formalism---see \cite{Redei1} for a discussion.} and replaced \em Lambek grammar \em with \em pregroup grammar \em \cite{Lambek1, LambekBook}.
-Around 2004 I was giving a talk at the McGill category Theory seminar about our then new diagrammatic description of quantum teleportation \cite{AC1, Kindergarten}.
+Around 2004 I was giving a talk at the McGill category theory seminar about our then new diagrammatic description of quantum teleportation \cite{AC1, Kindergarten}.
 Lambek immediately pointed out: ``Those are pre-groups!"
 The compact closed category-theory underpinning of quantum theory, have indeed pregroups as the posetal instance.
 It was this connection, between grammar and teleportation diagrams, that inspired the DisCoCat model, making it look as if word-meaning being teleported around in sentences by means of the channels provided by the pregroup grammar \cite{teleling}.
-Lambek himself explicitly stressed this connection between language and physics in a paper written in 2006 \cite{LambekLNP}, which due to my all to slow editorial skills only appeared in 2011.
+Lambek himself explicitly stressed this connection between language and physics in a paper written in 2006 \cite{LambekLNP}, which due to my all too slow editorial skills only appeared in 2011.

-Lambek made many more pioneering contributions, including the 1st occurrence of linear logic which we briefly get into in Sec.~\ref{Sec:AND}.
-There was also general categorical logic, and most notably the Curry-Howard-Lambek isomorphism.
+Lambek made many more pioneering contributions, including significant contributions to linear logic, which we briefly get into in Sec.~\ref{Sec:AND}, and of course there also is the Curry-Howard-Lambek isomorphism \cite{lambek1968deductive, lambek1969deductive, lambek1980lambda, lambek1993categorial}.
 Just as in that context programming becomes an instance of category theory, something very similar is true in the case of DisCoCat for language.